Neil Blaney: Independent Fianna Fáil

 Following his expulsion from Fianna Fáil, Kevin Boland tried to persuade Blaney to join the Aontacht Éireann party he was creating but Blaney declined.
 Instead, he contested all subsequent elections for Independent Fianna Fáil – The Republican Party, an organisation that he built up, chiefly in the County Donegal constituencies from disaffected members of the Fianna Fáil party who remained loyal to him along with a large number of Republicans.
 Throughout the 1970s there were frequent calls for his re-admittance to Fianna Fáil but the most vocal opponents of this move were Fianna Fáil delegates from County Donegal.

 At the 1979 European elections Blaney topped the poll in the Connacht–Ulster constituency to the annoyance of Fianna Fáil.
 He sat in the Technical Group of Independents and served as chair of the group along with the Italian Radical Marco Pannella and Danish left-wing Eurosceptic Jens-Peter Bonde.
-He narrowly lost the seat at the 1984 election but was returned to serve as an MEP in 1989 election where he sat with the regionalist Rainbow Group.
+He narrowly lost the seat at the 1984 election to Ray MacSharry but was returned to serve as an MEP in 1989 election where he sat with the regionalist Rainbow Group.
 He also canvassed for IRA hunger striker Bobby Sands in the Fermanagh and South Tyrone by-election, in which Sands was elected to Westminster.

 Blaney contracted cancer from which he died at the age of 73 on 8 November 1995.
 He held his Dáil seat until his death and was the reigning Father of the Dáil at that time.
 His death occurred at the Mater Private Hospital in Dublin.

 In the resulting by-election on 2 April 1996, the Fianna Fáil candidate reclaimed the seat.
 However, Blaney's brother, Harry Blaney, was elected as an Independent Fianna Fáil TD at the 1997 general election.
 He was replaced by his son, Niall Blaney, who was elected at the 2002 general election.
 But in July 2006 Niall rejoined Fianna Fáil.
 This was opposed by other members of the Blaney family, including all seven children of Neil Blaney and his widow Eva, who issued a press release prior to Niall Blaney's decision castigating the Fianna Fáil party and disassociating themselves from any so called 'truce' with them.